-The key to marketing campaigns is to know who your audience is.
+The key to the best b2b marketing campaigns is knowing your audience.
 This helps drive more targeted marketing efforts and more qualified leads.

 The Content Marketing Institute’s B2B Content Marketing 2019 report found that 77% of top-performing B2B content marketers use personas, compared to just 36% of the least-successful marketers.

 Persona profiles can help you frame the information you will be creating in a way that’s most relevant to your target audience.